Normandie (restaurant): History

 Normandie opened on October 18, 2018.
 It operates in the space that previously housed Rue.
 Normandie is owned by chef Heather Kintler, Judson Winquist, and Amanda Cannon Winquist.

 For Valentine's Day in 2024, Normandie offered a three-course tasting menu with poached prawn salad, seared king salmon, and vanilla bean meringues.
 The restaurant operated via outdoor dining and take-out at times during the COVID-19 pandemic.

 Reception

 Michael Russell included the burger in The Oregonians 2018 overview of Portland's best new burgers.
 Portland Monthly included Normandie in a 2025 list of the city's 50 best restaurants.
 Brooke Jackson-Glidden, Katrina Yentch, and Rebecca Roland included the business in Eater Portlands 2025 overview of the city's best French restaurants.
 Ben Coleman included Normandie in the website's 2025 list of Portland's best seafood.
 Dianne de Guzman included the business in Eater Portlands 2025 overview of the city's best bars and restaurants for happy hour.
-Hannah Wallace included the business in Condé Nast Traveler's 2025 list of Portland's 23 best restaurants.
+Hannah Wallace included the business in Condé Nast Travelers 2025 list of Portland's 23 best restaurants.